Big Village Digital

 What can I do?

-We encourage you to click the link below and read the manifesto.To show support, we are asking venues, programmers and other Global Majority artists to share the Big Village Digital Manifesto with colleagues and peers, through their networks, social media channels and newsletters.
+We encourage you to click the link below and read the manifesto.To show support, we are asking venues, programmers and other artists to share the Big Village Digital Manifesto with colleagues and peers, through their networks, social media channels and newsletters.

 Watch the films